curtismchale/WPTT-Vim-Config/README.md

 );
 ```

-Given the code above highlight it all then type `:Align =>` to get the results below.
+Given the code above highlight it all then type `:A =>` to get the results below.

 ```php
 $args = array(